What to Know About an EOS Scan

 • You'll stand or sit inside an open, booth-like scanner

-• It’s important to stay very still while the x-ray beam moves across the area being scanned
+• You will be asked to stay very still while the X-ray beam moves across your body

 • The scan takes just 15-20 seconds